sintef-ocean/conan-coinhsl/README.md

 ## Known recipe issues

   - Package developer was unable to compile the library with `flang` version 7.
+  - Building on Windows incomplete and require more work.
-  - The library has not successfully been compiled on Windows, but it should be possible, see [coinbrew](http://github.com/coin-or/coinbrew).
+  - Building on Windows should be possible, see [coinbrew](http://github.com/coin-or/coinbrew) or by using the recent `meson` build system.